Giving Evidence at a Public Hearing

-You can ask to be given the opportunity to speak to a committee at a public hearing but the committee may not agree to your request as it is not always possible to speak to all interested people.
+You can ask to speak to a committee at a public hearing.
+However, it is not always possible for the committee to speak to all interested people.

 Look at the terms of reference.
 Each inquiry has terms of reference which set out the issues the committee will consider.
 Your evidence needs to address one or more parts of the terms of reference.
 You can get a copy of the terms of reference from the committee’s website or from the committee’s office.

 Review your written submission.
-If you have made a written submission, make sure you review it prior to the hearing as the committee members may ask specific questions about issues raised in your submission.
-For information on written submissions please refer to the brochure Making a written submission to a parliamentary committee: Have your say.
+If you have made a written submission, make sure you review it before the hearing as the committee members may ask questions about your submission.
+For information on written submissions please refer to the brochure Giving written evidence to a parliamentary committee.

 Provide any documents to the committee in advance.
-If you wish to provide a document to the committee at the hearing, please give this to the committee well before the hearing date.
-If it is not possible to provide this material in advance, please make sure you bring enough copies for everyone (one for each committee member, one for committee records, and one for Hansard).
+If you wish to provide a document to the committee at the hearing, please do so well before the hearing date.
+If that is not possible, please make sure you bring enough copies for everyone (one for each committee member, one for committee records, and one for Hansard).

 Choose an appropriate representative of your organisation.
-Sometimes the committee will identify the specific representatives of your organisation it wishes to hear from.
+Sometimes the committee will identify the representatives of your organisation it wishes to hear from.
 If the committee does not request the attendance of specific individuals, organisations asked to give evidence should make sure they send representatives who have a good understanding of the issues the committee is investigating.
-Please let the committee staff know in advance the names and titles of the people who you think are best placed to represent your organisation.

-Arrival.
-Please make sure you arrive at the hearing on time.
-When you arrive, introduce yourself to the committee staff.
+1. Arrival – Please make sure you arrive at the hearing on time and introduce yourself to the committee staff.

-Stating your name, address and position.
-At the start of the hearing the committee chair will ask you to state your name, address, and in what capacity you are appearing before the committee (for example, as an individual or as the representative of an organisation).
+2. Stating your name, address and position – At the start of the hearing the committee chair will ask you to state your name, address, and in what capacity you are appearing before the committee (for example, as an individual or as the representative of an organisation).

-Swearing in.
-Occasionally a committee may decide to take sworn evidence.
-If this is the case, the chair will ask if you wish to swear an oath on the Bible or other holy book, or make an affirmation that the evidence you present is the truth.
-This is your choice.
+3. Swearing in – Occasionally a committee may decide to take sworn evidence.
+If this is the case, the chair will ask if you wish to swear an oath or make an affirmation that the evidence you present is the truth.

-Opening statement.
-The chair will usually invite you to make a short opening statement.
-This gives you an opportunity to state your key points.
-You should assume the committee has read your submission so you do not need to restate all the issues raised in your submission.
-Please keep your opening statement brief and clear.
-Be relevant and avoid unnecessary detail.
+4. Opening statement – The chair will usually invite you to make a short opening statement, focussing on key points.
+You do not need to restate all the issues raised in your submission.

-Questions.
-After your opening statement, committee members may ask questions or discuss matters raised in the statement or in your submission.
-If you do not understand a question ask for it to be repeated.
+5. Questions – After your opening statement, committee members may ask questions or discuss matters raised in the statement or in your submission.
 If you are unable to answer a question you can ask to provide that information in writing after the hearing.
-Please send this information to the committee’s office as soon as possible after the hearing.

-Transcript of evidence.
-Hearings are recorded word‑for‑word by parliamentary reporting staff (Hansard).
+6. Transcript of evidence – Hearings are recorded word‑for‑word by parliamentary reporting staff (Hansard).
 You will be sent a draft copy of the written transcript of your evidence shortly after the hearing.
-You may correct any obvious errors of fact or grammar.
-You are not permitted to delete or add to the content.
-Please return the corrected transcript to the committee’s office as soon as you can.
+You may request the correction of any errors of fact or grammar, but deletions or additions to the content are not permitted.

-The committee will not disclose or publish any evidence presented in camera and you should also not disclose any evidence you have given in camera.
-However, the transcript of your confidential evidence will be kept and, in some circumstances, may be released after 30 years.
+- an in camera hearing – as a closed hearing, but with the additional requirement that all evidence given to the committee remain confidential.
+Neither the committee nor a witness is permitted to disclose or publish any evidence given in camera.
+However, the transcript of confidential evidence will be kept and, in some circumstances, may be released after 30 years.

 Parliamentary privilege.
 Evidence given to a parliamentary committee is protected by parliamentary privilege.
-This means that no legal action can be taken against you in a court of law in relation to the evidence given during a hearing.
+This means that no legal action can be taken against you in relation to the evidence given during a hearing.
 However, parliamentary privilege will not apply to any comments you make outside the hearing, even if you are restating what you said during the hearing.